Solas79/CollectionCounter/README.md

 # CollectionCounter
 Counting the Movies in collections

-Tested on iPhone/iPad Jellyfin App
+Tested on iPhone/iPad Jellyfin App,
-Tested on Browser
+Tested on Browser,
-Tested with AndroidTV Jellyfin App
+Tested with AndroidTV Jellyfin App,
-Tested with AppleTV
+Tested with AppleTV.

 Didn'd work on some AndroidTV
 Didn'd work an Apps from AppleTV